wtheisen/TerminusBrowser/README.md

 - (h)istory [INDEX] - open the thread located in [INDEX] in the history queue, if [INDEX] is not specified then it opens the previously viewed thread
 - reddit - switch client to reddit mode
 - 4chan - switch client to 4chan mode

+## Configuration <a name="config"></a>

+- To change the default site you can modify the config.json file [FCHAN/REDDIT]
+- The config.json file also contains the boards list and the subreddit list

 ## TODO List <a name="todoList"></a>